alassane8/Organizer/README.md

 month, or day.

 ## Directory Structure
     Create a folder structure in a destination directory, such as a "Documents" folder for all document files or "Pictures" for images.
-Optionally, allow nested directories, e.g., Documents/2024/July for files created or modified in July 2024.
+Allow nested directories, e.g., Documents/2024/July for files created or modified in July 2024.

 ## File Operations
 - Moving Files: Physically move the files from the Downloads folder to the appropriate directory.
-- Copying Files: Optionally, copy files instead of moving them if you want to retain the originals in the Downloads folder.
-- Renaming Files: Resolve naming conflicts by appending numbers or timestamps to filenames.

 ## Area for improvement
     Here, you can find the features I am currently working on in this repository.
 This allows you to be aware of the changes that are to come and see what needs to be improve.